spdx/license-list-XML/DOCS/xml-fields.md

 For license exceptions, the same pattern is used, with exceptions stored in the [`src/exceptions/` directory](../src/exceptions).

-A corresponding "test text" file, with a plain text version of the license or exception, should be added to the [`test/simpleTestForGenerator/` directory](../test/simpleTestForGenerator).
+A corresponding "test text" file, a plain text version of the license or exception, is stored in the [`test/simpleTestForGenerator/` directory](../test/simpleTestForGenerator).
 Unlike the XML files, the same directory is used for the test files for licenses as well as exceptions.
 This text file will be used by the CI system to confirm that the XML template actually matches the "test text" for each license and exception.

 ### Whitespace and formatting

-We aren't picky about tabs vs. spaces, number of spaces for indenting, etc.

-At some point maybe we'll pick a standard and update the existing files, but we haven't yet, so use whatever you like.
+We aren't picky about tabs vs. spaces, number of spaces for indenting, etc. At some point maybe we'll pick a standard and update the existing files, but we haven't yet, so use whatever you like.
+That being said, if you use the [SPDX Online Tools-license submission](https://tools.spdx.org/app/license_requests/) to create the XML and TXT files, there is a "beautify" option that formats the file nicely.

 ### Beginning and end matter